 The exit interview...you have heard of it, haven’t you?

 You haven’t? lucky you!
-But it is that interview that businesses, mostly big and some small, usually want to conduct after you resign from your “fabulous” job.
+But it is that interview that businesses, mostly big and some small, usually want to conduct after your employee resigns from your “fabulous” job.

 It is also one of the accepted business practices that I’ve always had problems with.
 Not because I want to be difficult or because I have a history of leaving many jobs.